Punic Wars: Primary sources

-The most reliable source for Punic Wars is the historian Polybius (c.
+The most reliable source for the Punic Wars is the historian Polybius (c.
 200 – c.
 118 BC), a Greek sent to Rome in 167 BC as a hostage.
 He is best known for The Histories, written sometime after 146 BC.
-Polybius's work is considered broadly objective and largely neutral between Carthaginian and Roman points of view.
-Polybius was an analytical historian and wherever possible interviewed participants, from both sides, in the events he wrote about.
-Modern historians consider Polybius to have treated the relatives of Scipio Aemilianus, his patron and friend, unduly favourably but the consensus is to accept his account largely at face value.
-The modern historian Andrew Curry sees Polybius as being "fairly reliable"; Craige Champion describes him as "a remarkably well-informed, industrious, and insightful historian".
-The details of the war in modern sources are largely based on interpretations of Polybius's account.
+Polybius was an analytical historian and wherever possible interviewed participants from both sides in the events he wrote about.
+He accompanied his patron and friend, the Roman general Scipio Aemilianus, in North Africa during the Third Punic War; modern historians consider Polybius to have treated Scipio and his relatives unduly favourably, but the consensus is to accept his account largely at face value.
+Craige Champion describes him as "a remarkably well-informed, industrious and insightful historian", while the classicist Adrian Goldsworthy states that "Polybius' account is usually to be preferred when it differs with any of our other accounts".
+Polybius's work is considered broadly objective in spite of his pro-Roman point of view.
+The details of the wars in modern sources are largely based on interpretations of Polybius's account.

-The account of the Roman historian Livy is commonly used by modern historians where Polybius's account is not extant.
+The other major source commonly used by modern historians, particularly where Polybius's account is not extant, is the Roman historian Livy.
 Livy relied heavily on Polybius, but wrote in a more structured way, with more details about Roman politics, as well as being openly pro-Roman.
 His accounts of military encounters are often demonstrably inaccurate; the classicist Adrian Goldsworthy says Livy's "reliability is often suspect", and the historian Philip Sabin refers to Livy's "military ignorance".

-Other, later, ancient histories of the wars exist, although often in fragmentary or summary form.
-Modern historians usually take into account the writings of various Roman annalists, some contemporary; the Sicilian Greek Diodorus Siculus; and the later Roman historians Plutarch, Appian, and Dio Cassius.
-Goldsworthy writes "Polybius' account is usually to be preferred when it differs with any of our other accounts".
+Other, later ancient histories of the wars also exist, often in fragmentary or summary form.
+Modern historians usually take into account the writings of various Roman annalists, some contemporary; the Sicilian Greek Diodorus Siculus; and later writers such as Plutarch, Appian, and Dio Cassius.
+No primary sources written from a Carthaginian point of view have survived, although elements of some – such as Philinus of Agrigentum – can be found in the works of some of the pro-Roman writers, especially Polybius.
 Other sources include coins, inscriptions, archaeological evidence and empirical evidence from reconstructions, such as the trireme Olympias.